 Configurable Client or Serve r or Prox y?
 Defa ult Value Meaning Server Restart Require d? dm.user.allowselfup date Server 1 (MFA): The default of 1 allows a user to set the value of her or his %email% and %fullname% variables.
-To prevent users from changing the value of these variables, set to 0.
-No dm.user.accessforce Server 3600 Wait this many seconds before forcibly updating an access time, even if server must wait for a lock.
+No To prevent users from changing the value of these variables, set to 0 . dm.protects.streams Server 0 To start enforcing the stream spec permissions described at "p4 protect" on page 405, set to 1 No dm.user.accessforce Server 3600 Wait this many seconds before forcibly updating an access time, even if server must wait for a lock.
 No dm.user.accessupdat e Server 300 Wait this many seconds before requesting a write lock to update an access time.
 No dm.user.loginattemp Server 3 Number of password attempts before delay.
 When the number of consecutive failed login attempts equal this value, a delay is added before next attempt is possible.
 The delay is 1 second plus 1 second for every next failed attempt up to the maximum of 10 seconds.
 No

 Configurable Client or Serve r or Prox y?
 Defa ult Value Meaning Server Restart Require d? dm.user.noautocreat e Server 0 Control behavior of automatic user creation.
-Warning By default, Helix server creates a new user whenever a previously unknown user invokes any command that can update the repository or its metadata.
+No Warning By default, Helix server creates a new user whenever a previously unknown user invokes any command that can update the repository or its metadata.
 When executed by a nonexistent user, most Perforce commands cause a user to be created.
-You can control this behavior by setting the configurable with the p4 No configure command.
+You can control this behavior by setting the configurable with the p4 configure command.
 For greatest security, we recommend that only the Helix server superuser be allowed to create new users: \$ p4 configure set dm.user.noautocr eate=2

 Configurable Client or Serve r or Prox y?
-Defa ult Value Meaning Server Restart Require d?
-Value Meaning O A user record is created whenever any new user invokes any command that updates the depot or its metadata (default).
-Man such commands exist, includin "p4 ping" on y page 379.
-New users must create their own user records by explicitly running p4 user.
-Only the Helix server superuser can create a new user, and the superuser does so by explicitly running p4 user -f username.
+Defa ult Value Meaning 3 Server Restart Require d?
+Value Meaning 0 A user record is created whenever any new user invokes any command that updates the depot or its metadata (default).
+Many such commands exist, including "p4 ping" on page 394.
+1 New users must create their own user records by explicitly running p4 user.
+2 Only the Helix server superuser can create a new user, and the superuser does so by explicitly running p4 user -f username.